andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/01-sumupto.py>

 This is an iterative repetition problem.
 It can be solved taking advantages of loop and conditions.
-The very problem was used in the lacture video as an example for demonstration how to control the flow of the program with the help of `while` operator.
+The very problem was used in the lecture video as an example for demonstration how to control the flow of the program with the help of `while` operator.

-I took the same approach my solution, but additonally I predefined some variables (`input_numner = 3`, `answer = 0` and `i = 1`).
-I also included a check whether the user-entered number is positive - when condition `if (input_number < 1)` is `True`, the program quites with an appropriate error message.
+I took the same approach my solution, but additionally I predefined some variables (`input_numner = 3`, `answer = 0` and `i = 1`).
+I also included a check whether the user-entered number is positive - when condition `if (input_number < 1)` is `True`, the program quits with an appropriate error message.

 When the number is input by the user the program changes its type from default `str` to `int`.

-Example (verbatim from Problem Set instructions):
+Example (examples verbatim from Problem Set instructions):

 ```txt
 $ python 01-sumupto.py